nimuh/nimuh.github.io/README.md

 ## Selected Projects
 ### [Genome Deep Learning](https://github.com/nimuh/cancer-dl)
-Developed a deep learning model to classify 12 types of cancer from genotypes of individuals.

 ### [Structural Balance in R](https://github.com/nimuh/StructuralBalanceInR)
-Created a software library in R for quickly computing structural balance in signed graphs.

 ### [Image Segmentation for Monocular Visual Odometry](https://github.com/nimuh/deep-learning)
-Surveyed different approaches for image segmentation and how it helps with monocular visual odometry.
-Implemented SegNet for CityScapes dataset.

 # Notes
 ## July 9, 2021: Language Models as Autoencoders (Ongoing)